About Online Learning

 Do I have to be logged into my course at a certain time?

 No, you do not have to be logged in or participating at any specific time.
-UW Master of Science in Applied Biotechnology students live in all parts of the country, and it would be difficult to get everyone online at the same time.
+UW Extended Campus Applied Biotechnology master’s and certificate students live in all parts of the country, and it would be difficult to get everyone online at the same time.
 However, your courses will have deadlines.
 For example, a discussion post might be due on Friday.
 But some students may write their posts on Tuesday, and some may wait until Friday.
 This allows students great flexibility for their busy lives.

 How do I take tests?